-In the world of King sized beds, the Standard King and the California King are the most popular.
-The California King is narrower and slightly longer than a Standard King sized bed – losing 4″ off the sides and adding 4″ to the length.
+In the world of King sized beds, the Standard King and the California King are particularlypopular – the California King is narrower and slightly longer than a Standard King sized bed – losing 4″ off the sides and adding 4″ to the length of the mattress.

-So, why would you want a CA King over a Standard King?
-And when should you stick with the traditional size?
-Read on for our guide to each.
+So, why would someone want a California King over a Standard King, and when should they stick with the traditional size?
+To find out, read on for our guide to each size of mattress!

 |Width Per Person||38"|

-The King bed offers each person 8” more space than a Queen sized bed.
-This makes it ideal for Master Bedrooms.
-It may even be too large for some individuals.
+The King bed offers each person 8” more space than a Queen-sized bed – this makes it an absolutely fantastic option for Master Bedrooms – it may even be too large for some individuals.

 Brentwood Home Cedar’s (King size) Mattress.
 To read our review, click here.

-This bed is called a California King because of its popularity on the West Coast, according to the Better Sleep Council.
-It’s narrower than a Standard King by 4″ and longer by 4″.
-This bed is typically a good fit for people want more width than a Queen but are really focused on extra length – they may have a narrow but long room or be an especially tall person or couple.
+This bed is called a California King because of its popularity on the West Coast, according to the Better Sleep Council; it’s narrower than a Standard King by 4″ and longer by 4″.
+This bed is typically an excellent fit for people who need more width than a Queen offers but are primarily focused on extra length – they may have a narrow but long room or could be an especially tall person or couple.

 Other Size Options